Ralph Macchio: Personal life

 Macchio was introduced to his future wife, Phyllis Fierro, by his grandmother when he was 15.
-They married on April 5, 1987, and have two children, Julia (born 1992) and Daniel (born 1996).
+They got married on April 5, 1987, and have two children together: Julia (b.
+1992) and Daniel (b.
+1996).
 Fierro is a nurse practitioner.
+Julia appeared in seasons 4 and 5 of Cobra Kai, portraying her father's character's cousin named Vanessa LaRusso.

 Macchio is a fan of the New York Islanders hockey team and was featured as the team's celebrity captain in the 1991 Pro Set Platinum trading card series.
 A 2016 bobblehead promotion saw his likeness in the team's uniform donning the iconic 'crane kick' pose from The Karate Kid.
+On March 18, 2018 Macchio threw out the ceremonial first pitch at a New York Mets game with William Zabka serving as the catcher.